adaltas/node-nikita/src/service/startup.coffee.md

     levels, for example '2345' or 'multi-user'.
     An empty string to not define any run level.
-    Note: String argument is only used if SysVinit runlevel is installed on the OS (automatically detected by mecano).
+    Note: String argument is only used if SysVinit runlevel is installed on the OS (automatically detected by nikita).
 *   `ssh` (object|ssh2)
     Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.